solartempest/sofle/readme.md

 -   Left encoder controls volume up/down/mute.
 Right encoder PGUP/PGDOWN.
 -   Via support
 -   RGB underglow support
+-   This fixes the left bottom row offset issue in VIA.
+-   Allows for remapping of rotary encoder functions in VIA.

 See the [build environment setup](https://docs.qmk.fm/#/getting_started_build_tools) and the [make instructions](https://docs.qmk.fm/#/getting_started_make_guide) for more information.
 Brand new to QMK?
 Start with our [Complete Newbs Guide](https://docs.qmk.fm/#/newbs).